LeonhardSchwertfeger/GenAI-PoD/README.md

   ([remove.bg](https://www.remove.bg/)) and upscale images ([bigjpg.com](https://bigjpg.com/)) without leaving the command-line.

-- **Seamless Uploads** Eliminate manual steps: GenAI can log you in, navigate to forms, fill out metadata (titles, tags, descriptions), and publish your new designs directly to your connected Spreadshirt/Redbubble storefronts.
+- **Seamless Uploads** Eliminate manual steps: GenAI-PoD can log you in, navigate to forms, fill out metadata (titles, tags, descriptions), and publish your new designs directly to your connected Spreadshirt/Redbubble storefronts.